Services & Amenities:

 In an effort to protect Connecticut's forests from the introduction and spread of destructive insect pests - in particular the emerald ash borer and Asian long-horned beetle - the Connecticut Department of Energy and Environmental Protection is taking the following action:

-Prohibiting the bringing of firewood into state of Connecticut campgrounds and state parks from other states.
-As an alternative, firewood can be either purchased at the camp stores within the state campgrounds or at local retail sellers of firewood.
+Prohibiting the bringing of firewood into State of Connecticut campgrounds and state parks from other states.
+As an alternative, firewood can be either purchased at the camp stores within the state campgrounds or a local retail sellers of firewood.

 The Department of Energy and Environmental Protection greatly appreciates the public's assistance in helping to protect the state's natural resources and apologizes for any inconvenience this initiative may cause.

-Some new parking regulations have been applied to specific sites; alerts will display.
+Some new parking regulations have been applied to specific sites; alerts will be displayed.

 General Camping Information

 Explore the natural and cultural histories of Connecticut State Parks and Forests through interpretation!
 Interpretive events are listed on the Connecticut Department of Environmental Protection's website.
 Take a hike, meet a snake, learn about forest heroes, and more!
-Follow this link to the DEP's Calendar of Events.
+Follow this link to the DEEP's Calendar of Events.
 Perform a "Keyword" search for this park/forest and then join a program.
 Additional programs may be offered, so be sure to check with the campground staff.
-For additional information please call the DEP Division of State Parks at 860-424-3200.
-Find interpretive programs: http://dep.state.ct.us/calendar/calendar.htm
+For additional information please call the DEEP Division of State Parks at 860-424-3200.
+Find interpretive programs:http://www.depdata.ct.gov/calendar/

 Getting There:From Route 8 north, take Exit 38.
 Turn left at the end of the exit ramp to the first traffic light.
 Turn left at the traffic light onto US Route 6 west.
 Park entrance is 1/2 mile up, on the right, on US Route 6.